Nature Camp Staff

 She earned her B.S in Biology from Castleton University where she worked as a tutor and lab TA for several courses in the Castleton Natural Sciences Department.
 She studied a wide variety of wildlife including insects, arachnids, salamanders, birds and mammals.
 In her spare time, Madison explores and volunteers at Merck Forest in Rupert, Vermont.
 Along with loving the outdoors, she spends her time photographing and documenting the wildlife she comes across.

-During the rest of the year, Madison works as a science teacher at Fair Haven Union High School.
-She hopes to grow her career in education by inspiring others at nature centers like VINS and in high school science classrooms.
+During the rest of the year, Madison works as a science teacher at Fair Haven Union Middle School.
+She hopes to grow her career in education by inspiring others at nature centers like VINS and in middle school science classrooms.
 This summer, she looks forward to sharing her passion and excitement for nature with campers and hopes to teach them something new while bolstering their love for nature and wildlife.

-MEET KAYLEE
+MEET LIBBY

-MEET JESSICA
+MEET ASHLEY

-MEET CAROLYN
+MEET BROOKES

 TUCKER SANVILLE